UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Ryan:** The amount of money that we could lose if we turn off these NFTs can be much greater than the fees collected on the private sales because of the number of users getting scammed on these private listings.

 **Algy:** Overall, it will allow a better continuing flow, not having as many issues with people.
 It was greedy when OpenSea turned off.
-They had it off at the beginning, and it was because it made sense.
-They turned it on because they got greedy, in my opinion.
+They had it on at the beginning, and it was because it made sense.
+They turned it off because they got greedy, in my opinion.
 I mean, how else could you argue?
-When they did that, it messed up what they had going because now they are constantly dealing with scams, and they don't want to admit they were wrong, so they don't turn it back off.
+When they did that, it messed up what they had going because now they are constantly dealing with scams, and they don't want to admit they were wrong, so they don't turn it back on.

-**Ryan:** Somebody goes, maybe one day we might contact message an NFT holder.
-Prior to the exchange, I used to like Mint Polygon NFT to try to reach people if there was no other way of accessing a communication channel with them.
-I know there's an email now and a few other things, but I think that's still the best way to contact NFT holders.
+**Ryan:** Somebody goes, maybe one day we might contact message an NFT holder— prior to the exchange.

+I used to like Mint Polygon NFT to try to reach people if there was no other way of accessing a communication channel with them.
+I know there's an ethmail now and a few other things, but I think that's still the best way to contact NFT holders.
 Just make them a polygon NFT and send it over to them.

-**Troy:** Are you using email?
+**Troy:** Are you using ethmail?

 **Ryan:** No, not that I'm aware of.
 I have one email in there that somebody sent me.
 I have no idea why they sent me an email or how they found my address.

-**Troy:** We looked into using that as a way to give out.
+**Troy:** We looked into using that as a way to give out email accounts.
 People could have Barnbridge email accounts and stuff.
 We always thought that would be a cool way to decentralize DAO communications.
 But that was almost over a year ago.
 I was just curious if someone had actually or if people had caught on to if that was like a usable system.

 **Ryan:** No, there's a new system that came out that doesn't have ENS support that and you definitely can't do subdomain support.
 Maybe they could look at it.
 I don't know what their tech looks like or how upgradable their contracts are.
-I know like yes, I'm sorry, I was going to say ENS is upgradable.
+I know ENS is upgradable.
 So you don't own your ENS domains like this could always be pulled in a contract upgrade or something.
 So I don't know how to like whether it's the same situation.

-**Troy:** Yeah, I don't know—kind of an interesting way that you could create in the Universe front-end.
+**Troy:** Yeah.
+I don't know— it's kind of an interesting concept, you could create with the Universe front-end.
 You could create a mailing system through it.
 But you said there are probably some problems there.

-**Algy:** Hey everybody, I'm going to hop too.

-**Tyler:** I got to hop because I need to get dinner before I get other calls this evening.
-I love all of you.
+**Tyler:** Hey everybody, I got to hop because I need to get dinner before I get other calls this evening.
+I love all of you. 💚

+**Troy:** I'm going to hop too!

-**Troy:** Yeah, we love you guys.
+Yeah, we love you guys. 💚

-**Tyler:** Talk to you guys later.
+**Algy:** Talk to you guys later.

 **Troy:** 69Charles all lower case

-**Ryan:** Charles70 is the code talk to you.
+**Ryan:** Charles70 is the code— talk to you all soon.

+**Tyler:** I thought it was Chuba Punk? 🤔

 **Troy:** Damn it.
 I don't remember.

-**Tyler:** I forgot, but yeah, I'm pretty sure it was Chuba Punk,
+**Tyler:** I forgot, but yeah, I'm pretty sure it was Chuba Punk.

 **Troy:** Chuba Punk.
 Yeah, that sounds right.